 - Ellis Island – take the ferry from Jersey City, Hudson County.
 There is no entrance fee to the island and museum, but various ferry fees apply as well as fees for advanced tours.
 Visit the hall where 12 million immigrants entered on their way to an American life.

 - Delaware Water Gap – Warren County.
 No entrance fee but amenity fees may apply from April – October.
 Mountains, streams, and the 1000 foot deep water gap are available for outdoor fun.

 - Thomas Edison Historical Park – West Orange, Essex County.
 Explore Thomas Edison’s home and laboratory.
 Entrance fee $15 is valid for seven days.
-16 and under free.
+16 and under eneter free.

 - Paterson Great Falls – Paterson, Passaic County.
 No entrance fee.
 View the majestic falls and explore the Great Falls Historic District Cultural Center.
 Learn about Jenn and her boys’ experience earning Junior Ranger badges in this blog post, Earning Paterson Great Falls Junior Ranger Badges.

 - Morristown National Historical Park – Morristown, Morris County.
 UPDATE March 21, 2020 – As a public health precaution, and in response to NJ Executive Order 107, Morristown NHP is temporarily closed until the Executive order is lifted for the safety of staff and visitors.
 This includes all buildings, grounds, trails and parking lots.
 No fees to enter.
 Encompasses the sites of George Washington’s winter encampment from 1779-1780.
 Explore trails, museums, and the Ford Mansion.

 Non parks, maintained by the National Park Service